standardhealth/cimpl-doc/docs/cimpl6ObjectiveFHIR.md

 ## Appendix: Relationship to Other Initiatives

-Conceptually, Objective FHIR could be expressed in other modeling frameworks, besides CIMPL.
+Conceptually, the models in Objective FHIR could be expressed in modeling frameworks other than CIMPL.
 Some of the potential frameworks include:

 * [Unified Modeling Language (UML)](https://www.uml.org/) for structure coupled with [Object Constraint Language](https://www.omg.org/spec/OCL) (OCL) for constraint representation.
 The [Federal Health Information Model initiative](https://www.fhims.org/) (FHIM) has conducted some experiments using [Model-Driven Health Tools](https://projects.eclipse.org/proposals/model-driven-health-tools) to try and convert UML/OCL models into FHIR profiles.
 * [Basic Meta-Model](https://specifications.openehr.org/releases/LANG/latest/bmm.html) (BMM) for class hierarchy, coupled with [Archetype Description Language](https://specifications.openehr.org/releases/AM/latest/ADL2.html) (ADL) for constraint representation.
 BMM/ADL has been used in [openEHR](https://www.openehr.org/).
 [Claude Nanjo of University of Utah](https://faculty.utah.edu/u6017542-Claude_Nanjo/contact/index.hml) has conducted some experiments to try to convert ADL/BMM models into FHIR profiles.